-Preparers must complete cost report training for every program for which a cost and or an accountability report is submitted.
-Such training is required every other year for the odd-year cost and or accountability report in order for the preparer to be qualified to complete both that odd-year cost report and the following even-year cost and or accountability report.
-To sign as preparer of a 2018 accountability report for a specific program, the preparer must have attended and received credit for the appropriate 2018 Cost Report.
+Preparers must complete cost report training for every program for which a cost and/or an accountability report is submitted.
+Such training is required every other year for the odd-year cost and/or accountability report in order for the preparer to be qualified to complete both that odd-year cost report and the following even-year cost and or accountability report.
+To sign as preparer of a 2020 accountability report for a specific program, the preparer must have attended and received credit for the appropriate 2018 or 2019 Report.

 Cost and/or Accountability report preparers may be employees of the provider or persons who have been contracted by the provider for the purpose of cost and/or accountability report preparation.
-NO EXEMPTIONS from the cost report training requirements will be granted.
+Outside preparers may not be listed as either Entity or Financial contacts.
+NO EXEMPTIONS from the cost report training requirements will be granted